IranUnityGameDevelopers/Coloured-Pencils/README.md

 Simple 2D Game

-Main gola of this game is to arrange pencils in the correct order.
+Main goal of this game is to arrange pencils in the correct order.

 game only works on mobile devices.(on pc you can not change the order of any pencil)